-Rosh Hashanah, the Jewish new year, starts in the evening on Sunday, September 25, and runs through Tuesday, September 27.
-Many families who observe do a celebratory dinner on Monday, September 26.
+Rosh Hashanah, the Jewish new year, starts in the evening on Friday, September 15, and runs through Sunday, September 17.

 Symbolic foods like apples and honey represent a wish for a sweet new year, and savory sides typically include spiral-shaped challah bread, couscous with vegetables, and potato knishes.
 Mains like brisket and matzo balls commonly fill out the table.
-Rosh Hashanah is followed by Yom Kippur (October 4 to 5), a day of atonement and fasting.
+Rosh Hashanah is followed by Yom Kippur (September 24-25), a day of atonement and fasting.
 Together, they make the high holidays, ten of the most sacred days on the Jewish calendar.

 Here are the D.C. restaurants and bakeries offering festive Rosh Hashanah meals for dine-in, delivery, and takeout.

 The roving Maryland food truck celebrates Rosh Hashanah with a special reheat-and-eat menu filled with juicy meats, spreads, vegetable sides, and dessert for three to four.
-A la carte highlights include Creekstone prime brisket with a salt and peppercorn crust, pulled lamb shoulder, potato latkes by the dozen, harissa-roasted carrots, and apple challah bread pudding.
-Order online for pickup at its Rockville kitchen (11910 Parklawn Drive) on Friday, September 23 to Sunday, September 25.
-An additional pick-up point is in Silver Spring on Sunday (201 Woodmoor Drive).
+A la carte highlights include challah round loaf, matzo ball soup, harissa-smoked carrot tzimmes, and roasted beet salad with pomegranate-sumac vinaigrette, plus mains like smoked brisket, whole chicken with roasted garlic, grilled lemon, jalapeno zhug, and grilled salmon, and desserts like honey-poached apple bread pudding.
+Order online for pickup at its Rockville kitchen (11910 Parklawn Drive) on September 14 and September 15.

 In addition to making hundreds of challah (honey raisin or plain), D.C.’s James Beard Award-winning bakery prepares a full dinner spread to host Rosh Hashanah at home.
-The meal for four to six ($198) includes owner Mark Furstenberg’s locally treasured recipes for chopped liver, chicken dumpling soup, and rugelac.
+The meal for four to six ($240) includes owner Mark Furstenberg’s locally treasured recipes for chopped liver and chicken dumpling soup.
 The star of the show is onion-braised beef brisket that follows a traditional preparation in a roasted tomato puree.
-The kasha varnishkes side stars handmade bowtie pasta from its friends at Open Hand in Rockville.
-Call the Van Ness bakery to order for pickup on September 25 and 26: 202-765-1200.
+The kasha varnishkes side stars handmade bowtie pasta with wild mushrooms and chives.
+Call the Van Ness bakery to order for pickup on September 15 and 16: 202-765-1200.
 4434 Connecticut Avenue NW

-Cleveland Park’s modern Israeli restaurant celebrates Rosh Hashanah with a variety of dinner specials.
-Chef Ryan Moore prepares roasted haloumi with honey and apple marmalade; golden beet and pomegranate salad over labneh; oven-roasted figs with Cambozola cheese, walnuts and honey; salmon braised with chraimeh sauce and olives; sweet potato and date tzimmes; and braised beef brisket with carrots ($14 to $28).
-Available during dinner service, in addition to its full menu, on Sunday, September 25 through Tuesday, September 27, from 5 p.m. to 9 p.m.
+Cleveland Park’s modern Israeli restaurant celebrates Rosh Hashanah with a variety of dinner specials from Friday, September 15 to Sunday, September 17.
+Chef Ryan Moore prepares roasted haloumi with honey and apple marmalade; golden beet and pomegranate salad over a citrus labneh; salmon braised with chraimeh sauce and olives; and braised beef brisket with carrots and sweet potato ($14 to $28).
+Available during dinner service, in addition to its full menu from 5 p.m. to 10 p.m. (and until 9 p.m. on Sunday).
 3311 Connecticut Avenue NW

 Lettuce Entertain You

-Three Lettuce Entertain You restaurants offer multi-course holiday menus for dine-in and carryout from Sunday, September 25 to Monday, September 26.
-Place takeout orders by Thursday, September 22.
+Three Lettuce Entertain You restaurants offer multi-course holiday menus for dine-in and carryout from Friday, September 15 to Saturday, September 16.
+Place reheat-and-eat orders by Monday, September 11.

-Mon Ami Gabi - Bethesda: A multi-course menu from executive chef Andrew Fleischauer includes challah bread with apples and honey, matzo ball soup, seared Atlantic salmon and more ($54.95 per person and $21.95 for those 12 and under).
+Mon Ami Gabi - Bethesda: A multi-course menu from executive chef Andrew Fleischauer includes challah bread with apples and honey, matzo ball soup, beef brisket, seared Atlantic salmon and more ($59.95 per person; $29.95 for those 12 and under).
 7239 Woodmont Avenue, Bethesda, Maryland

 Summer House - North Bethesda: The Pike & Rose restaurant’s spread includes challah bread with sliced apples and honey, matzo ball soup, slow-braised beef short rib, apple galette with vanilla ice cream and caramel sauce, and more ($54.95 per guest, and $24.95 for kids 12).
 11825 Grand Park Avenue, North Bethesda, Maryland

-The East Coast chain sprinkles high holiday favorites across dine-in and takeout menus at most Founding Farmers branches (Montgomery County, Tysons, and Reston Station) and Farmers & Distillers in D.C.
-A la carte options include homemade round challah, matzo ball soup, tzimmes, potato latkes, apricot sticky chicken, slow-cooked brisket, and its decadent flourless chocolate cake (note: its kitchens are unable to cook kosher).
-On the takeout front, order heat-and-eat meals for four by Thursday, September 22 for pickup on Monday, September 26.
+The East Coast chain sprinkles high holiday favorites across dine-in and takeout menus at most Founding Farmers branches (Montgomery County, Tysons, Potomac, and Reston Station) and Farmers & Distillers in D.C.
+A la carte options include homemade round challah, matzo ball soup, tzimmes, potato latkes, fig-orange glazed chicken, slow-cooked brisket, and its decadent flourless chocolate cake (note: its kitchens are unable to cook kosher).
+On the takeout front, order heat-and-eat meals for four ($160-$180) for pickup on Friday, September 15 or Saturday, September 16.
 Available from Rosh Hashanah through Yom Kippur.
 Multiple locations